Coronavirus and support for deaf children – information for professionalsPublished Date: 04 Jun 2020

 The spread of coronavirus (COVID-19) will have a significant impact on how deaf children and their families are supported in the coming months.
 We recognise that professionals are already taking exceptional steps to keep services running.
 We also know that professionals will already be thinking about, and making plans to mitigate against, the many difficulties and challenges that we will experience in the coming months.

 This post summarises our advice to professionals in this area.
-It also shares some of the tips that are being circulated by professionals on other channels.
+It also shares some of the tips that are being circulated by other professionals on other forums.
 We will keep this page updated with any new issues or advice that emerges.

 Information about coronavirus for families